 And then, there are people who feel blue in winter every single day, no matter what.
-Live in New England, where the days are short and the sun doesn’t shine all that much, and you’re especially vulnerable.
+In New England the days are short and the sun doesn’t shine all that much.
+It’s here that you’re especially vulnerable.

-No matter what the season, if you’re a caregiver, you may be at increased risk for becoming depressed.
-Caregiving by itself doesn’t cause depression, but when you’re looking out for someone else — trying to do your best while juggling other responsibilities and usually putting yourself last — it can take a serious toll.
+No matter what the season, if you’re a caregiver, you may be at increased risk of becoming depressed.
+Caregiving by itself doesn’t cause depression, but juggling other responsibilities and usually putting yourself last can take a serious toll.

 If, every fall and winter, you seem to get the blues or lapse into a depression that you can’t seem to climb out of until spring or summer, you may have seasonal depression.

 - Lack of energy

 - Weight gain